 - Jaudelice de Oliviera, Associate Professor, Electrical and Computer Engineering

 - Irina Ciobanescu Husanu, Associate Clinical Professor, Engineering Technology

 We would like to send an additional thanks to those faculty members who participated in anonymous application review, providing written feedback to the candidates.

 The Goldwater Scholarship was established by Congress in 1986, with the goal of recognizing the nation's top undergraduates in Science, Technology, Engineering, and Math fields.
 The purpose of the Foundation is to provide a continuing source of highly qualified scientists, mathematicians, and engineers by awarding scholarships to college students who intend to pursue careers in these fields.

-For more information about the Goldwater Scholarship, please contact Leah Gates, Director of the Center for Scholar Development, at firstname.lastname@example.org.
+For more information about the Goldwater Scholarship, please contact Leah Gates, Associate Director of Undergraduate Research and Enrichment Programs, at firstname.lastname@example.org.